pharo-open-documentation/pharo-wiki/General/Baselines.md

   lock
 ```

-This example will lock the project MateralDesignLite to version v1.1.0.
+This example will lock the project MaterialDesignLite to version v1.1.0.

 You can check the list of locked projects via those snippets: